catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 The compute service provides compute power on demand, in the form of "instances".
-If you like to think about physical computers, you can imagine an instance as one or more CPUs and GB of RAM that you have provisioned usage of.
+If you like to think about physical computers, you can imagine an instance as a combination of one or more CPUs and GBs of RAM that you have provisioned usage of.
 Instances come in many sizes, as you can see on Catalyst Cloud's `compute page`_.

 .. _`compute page`: https://catalystcloud.nz/services/iaas/compute/#prices